From Zero to Federation in 5 Steps using Cosmo

 .

 Here is an example using the demo project.
-Commands are run at the root of the project.
+These commands need to be run in the project's root directory.

-We have now registered both Subgraphs on Cosmo and published their GraphQL Schemas.
-We're ready to compose them into a federated Graph.
+Now that both subgraphs have been registered on Cosmo and their GraphQL schemas have been published, we’re ready to compose them into a federated graph.

 Create Federated Graph

-Now it is time to compose the above subgraphs.
-We create a federated Graph by defining label-matchers.
-The matchers are being used to select the Subgraphs we'd like to add to our federated Graph.
+Now, it is time to compose the above subgraphs.
+We create a federated Graph by defining label-matchers, which we use to select the Subgraphs we'd like to add to our federated Graph.

 Below is the command to create a federated graph.
 We need to specify the labels that it needs to consider and the routing URL.
 The routing URL is the endpoint of the router that we will deploy in the next step.